-The NHM Collections Study Awards were instituted to provide funding for undergraduate and graduate students to visit and study the collections of the Natural History Museums of Los Angeles County (NHMLAC), which includes the Natural History Museum, La Brea Tar Pits, and the William S. Hart Museum.
+The NHM Collections Study Awards were instituted to provide funding for undergraduate and graduate students to visit and study the collections of the Natural History Museum of Los Angeles County, La Brea Tar Pits & Museum, and William S. Hart Ranch and Museum (together, the Natural History Museums of L.A.
+County).
 Collections visits must be arranged through the appropriate department's collections manager.

 Researchers that are within daily commuting distance of NHMLAC are not eligible for this award.

 Researchers that have had proposals not funded are encouraged to resubmit, but an individual cannot receive more than one award within a three-year timeframe.

 Criteria AND AWARD INFORMATION

 Applicants are required to contact the relevant curator and collections manager of the collections they wish to visit prior to submission of their applications to confirm availability of collections and logistics regarding the use of museum facilities.

 Applications should include information on: the objectives and significance of the proposed research; the relevance of NHM collections to the project; any collaboration with NHM curators (if applicable); and the methods used in the research.
 Both the quality of the proposed research as well as the project's feasibility will be evaluated.
 In addition, preference will be given to proposals that: 1) demonstrate a critical role of NHM collections in the proposed research; and 2) enhance the NHM collections (e.g., identifications, curation, transcription, annotation of records, generation of new data, etc.).

 Any proposed research that involves digitization, molding & casting, and/or destructive sampling of NHM specimens, must meet the appropriate department's collections use criteria, and also be approved ahead of time by the appropriate curator and collections manager.